-The DEIS has been prepared following FHWA guidance for the EIS process.
-The process began with publication of the Notice of Intent on April 20, 2001, in the Federal Register (66[77]:20345) (see Appendix 6-1, page A621).
+The FEIS has been prepared following FHWA guidance for the EIS process.
+The process began with publication of the Notice of Intent on April 20, 2001, in the Federal Register (66[77]:20345) (see Appendix 6-1, page A741).
 Letters requesting U.S. Army Corps of Engineers (USACE), U.S. Environmental Protection Agency (EPA), U.S. Bureau of Indian Affairs (BIA), and U.S. Fish and Wildlife Service (USFWS) involvement as cooperating agencies were issued.
 USACE and BIA agreed to be federal cooperating agencies.
 EPA and USFWS declined (see Appendix 1-1, beginning on page A1).
 In 2009, the Western Area Power Administration (Western) was invited, and agreed, to be a cooperating agency.
+The cooperating agencies (USACE, BIA, and Western) reviewed and approved the Draft Environmental Impact Statement (DEIS) and FEIS prior to public release of each document.